 - Investment Analysis

 Nice skills section!
 Up next: How have you used it to its fullest potential?
 The recruiter skimming your resume will want an instant snapshot of how you excel in your work environment.
-How have you surpassed expectations in the past?
+How have you previously surpassed expectations in commercial real estate?

-Show growth and adaptability within your job role by providing a diverse set of achievements from throughout your work history.
+Show growth and adaptability within your job role by providing a diverse set of achievements from throughout your history of business leases and storage complex sales.
 Be clear about what you did, when, how, and why.

 Last, but definitely not least: Pull in the metrics that show what your actions accomplished in terms of quantifiable data.
-Use numbers to measure the positive impact you’ve made!
+Use numbers, like sales revenue and time frames, to measure the positive impact you’ve made!

 Here are couple of samples: